Smarter Context Compression for LLM Pipelines: zerank-2 as a Calibrated Classifier

 The curve has a characteristic shape: recall rises steeply at first, then flattens as you include more pages.
 In practice, the top 10–20 pages by zerank score capture the vast majority of ground-truth relevant pages across all criteria — often 90%+ recall at less than 15% of the total document characters.

-This is the fundamental compression win: you can discard 85%+ of document characters while preserving 90%+ of the relevant content.
+You can discard 85%+ of document characters while preserving 90%+ of the relevant content.

 Setting the Threshold